[Opinion] The awakening of Belarus

 You would not hear slogans in support of either the EU or Russia in the streets these days, mostly "Long Live Belarus!".

-Focusing on the internal politics for the moment, the EU Council has underlined that Belarus should be a bridge between east and west and that they would like to see both sides as trade partners.
+Focusing on the internal politics for the moment, the Belarusian coordination council has underlined that Belarus should be a bridge between east and west and that they would like to see both sides as trade partners.

 According to them, all Belarus' neighbours should be interested in maintaining a positive image among the population and should support society in their genuine striving for change.